History of nuclear fusion: Tokamak

 In 1950–1951 in the Soviet Union, Igor Tamm and Andrei Sakharov first discussed a tokamak-like approach.
 Experimental research on those designs began in 1956 at the Moscow Kurchatov Institute by a group of Soviet scientists led by Lev Artsimovich.
 The tokamak essentially combined a low-power pinch device with a low-power stellarator.
 The notion was to combine the fields in such a way that the particles orbited within the reactor a particular number of times, today known as the "safety factor".
 The combination of these fields dramatically improved confinement times and densities, resulting in huge improvements over existing devices.

 Other

-In 1951 Ivy Mike, part of Operation Ivy, became the first detonation of a thermonuclear weapon, yielding 10.4 megatons of TNT using liquid deuterium.
+In 1951, the United States completed the Greenhouse Item test of the first boosted fission weapon.
+A deuterium–tritium gas was used to enhance the fission yield.
+This became the first instance of artificial thermonuclear fusion, and the first weaponization of fusion.
+In 1952 Ivy Mike, part of Operation Ivy, became the first detonation of a hydrogen bomb, yielding 10.4 megatons of TNT using liquid deuterium.
 Cousins and Ware built a toroidal pinch device in England and demonstrated that the plasma in pinch devices is inherently unstable.
 In 1953 The Soviet Union tested its RDS-6S test, (codenamed "Joe 4" in the US) demonstrated a fission/fusion/fission ("Layercake") design that yielded 600 kilotons.
 Igor Kurchatov spoke at Harwell on pinch devices, revealing that the USSR was working on fusion.